rajputs37/react-solid-signals/README.md

 ```
 Above `Show` component will show it's children only when the `when` function returns `true`.
 Show component needs 3 props to function.
-1. `deps` : A dependency array of signals, when condition will be re-calculated whenever a signal in the dependency changes.
+1. `deps` : A dependency array of signals, when condition will be re-calculated whenever a signal in the dependency array changes.
 2. `when` : a function whose return type is boolean
 3. `children` : A JSX Element should which will be displayed when the condition is true.